Reflections on the design, applications and implementations of the normative specification language eFLINT: Running Example

-Act-types are fact-types with instances -- referred to as actions -- that can be \emph{performed}.
-Special clauses determine the effects of performing actions.
-The act-type below has two fields, the implicit field \lstinline-actor- and an \lstinline-object-.
+Action-types are fact-types with instances -- referred to as actions -- that can be \emph{performed}.
+The so-called \textit{postconditions} determine the effects of performing actions.
+The action-type below has two fields, the implicit field \lstinline-actor- and \lstinline-object-.
 An instance of the type holds true when its actor is recognised as an \lstinline-auctioneer-.
 A performed action that does not hold true raises a violation, but still has its effects.
-The effect is the assertion of the instance \lstinline-display(object)-, as well as the implicit termination\footnote{The dual of creation in our terminology.} of any other elements of \lstinline-display- owing to its status as a \lstinline-Var-.
+The effect is the creation of the instance \lstinline-display(object)-, as well as the implicit termination of any other elements of \lstinline-display- owing to its status as a \lstinline-Var-.

-State transitions occur through the execution of actions and assertions\footnote{And also events, differing from actions in that they are not performed by actors.}.
-On the contrary, derivation rules are declarative in that they do not trigger transitions.
-Instead, they can be understood to `close' a knowledge base.
+To create (terminate) an instance is to make it true (false).
+As such, performing an action results in the transition from one state to another.
+This also holds for \textit{events} -- essentially actions without a performing actor.
+Whereas actions are `performed', events and actions are collectively said to be \textit{triggered}.
+Derivation rules are declarative in that they do not cause state transitions.
+Instead, they can be understood to `close' a state by deriving new instances from the instances created and maintained (i.e., true and not terminated) by the previous transition.

 The actor of an action can also be named explicitly: